AndrewEllis93/Print-Tuning-Guide/README.md

 - Firstly, adjust your expectations.
 Remember, 3D printers are glorified hot glue guns, not CNC.
 You will not reliably get 0.005mm tolerances everywhere.
 - The first thing I would try would be to adjust EM based on part dimensions or fitment, and use the below method to tune *top layer flow separately* for aesthetics and flush fitment.
 - You may also need to play with shrinkage compensation, since we are dealing with ABS.
 Or print in a material with less shrinkage.
-- There is also some debate around whether you should calibrate your A/B axes.
+- There is also some debate around whether you should calibrate your A/B (or X/Y) axes.
 I have never found this necessary, however.

 You will have to find the method that works best for you.
 I am considering tight dimensional accuracy out of the scope of this guide.
 ## Method